FAQ For Residents

-- Obtain an offer and confirm a Supervising Physician at the healthcare facility you plan to work at.
+- Obtain an offer and confirm a Supervising Physician at the healthcare facility where you plan to work.

 - Discuss your intent to obtain an RR certificate with your Program Director to confirm their support.

-- Visit http://www.rrapp.ca and initiate an online academic application (you will need to know your completed rotations, and the name and email address of your Supervising Physician).
+- Visit http://www.rrapp.ca and initiate an online academic application (you will need to know your completed rotations, as well as the name and email address of your Supervising Physician).

 - Complete the CPSO Application that will be emailed to you once you initiate an academic application.

-- Submit the notarized CPSO Application, along with your registration fee to the College.
+- Submit the notarized CPSO Application along with your registration fee to the CPSO.

 - Ensure that your Supervising Physician completes and submits the CPSO Supervisor Undertaking Form.